“Love yourself first, and everything else falls into line. You really have to love yourself to get anything done in this world.” – Lucille Ball

-So getting started with self-care can be challenging.
-In my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL, I teach folks how find time and make space for self-care.
+So getting started with self care can be challenging.
+In my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL, I teach folks how to find time and make space for self-care.

 But here are some additional tips that you won’t find in the book to get you started with your self-care.

 Fortunately, there are many things you can do to engage in self care.
 To start, take this well-being quiz to learn which self-care strategies may be especially helpful for you.

 You can also read about self-care strategies, join self-care programs, or work with a coach or therapist who can help support your progress.